noidedmedia/Fiction-Dock/app/views/static_stuff/_franchises.en.md

 For example, the series of *Batman* films directed by Christopher Nolan are a distinct Franchise from the *Arkham* games, which are in turn distinct from the series of comic books published by DC.

-If you want to add a Franchise to your story, remember: the franchise must be present in a *significent way*.
+If you want to add a Franchise to your story, remember: the franchise must be present in a *significant way*.
-We define *significent* as follows:
+We define *significant* as follows:

 1. The Franchise must actually appear.
 Randomly tagging stores with unrelated franchises is a good way to get banned.